For many software asset managers the issue of post-warranty licensing is never given a thought. And that’s just the way IBM likes it.

 Deliberately confusing licensing terms?

 IBM knows that SAMs are tight on time, leaving them unable to properly investigate the full details of licenses.
-They also know that most managers are relatively risk averse when it comes to legal
+They also know that most managers are relatively risk averse when it comes to legal terminology.

-By making software licenses long, complicated and full of legal jargon, SAMs can be frightened into following the advice of their IBM® account manager – almost invariably an upgrade at the earliest opportunity.
+By making software licenses long, complicated and full of legal jargon, SAMs can be frightened into following the advice of their IBM account manager – almost invariably an upgrade at the earliest opportunity.

-If complex licenses terminology can drive more sales, IBM® is unlikely to change their terms any time soon.
+If complex licenses terminology can drive more sales, IBM is unlikely to change their terms any time soon.
 Which could put the SAM on a collision course with their CFO.

 Perpetual licenses permit perpetual use

-Although your IBM® account manager will argue against it, there is nothing to stop you redeploying your fully licensed software in any way you choose.
-And there is no obligation to take out a maintenance contract from IBM® if you choose to do so (just bear in mind that you will not get OEM support for new installations of depreciated software).
-In this case, there’s nothing stopping you from choosing IBM® third party support to assist.
+Although your IBM account manager will argue against it, there is nothing to stop you redeploying your fully licensed software in any way you choose.
+And there is no obligation to take out a maintenance contract from IBM if you choose to do so (just bear in mind that you will not get OEM support for new installations of depreciated software).
+In this case, there’s nothing stopping you from choosing IBM third party support to assist.

-Your license does not need an accompanying IBM® maintenance contract
+Your license does not need an accompanying IBM maintenance contract

-Many organisations choose IBM® third party support because it gives them back complete control of their application infrastructure.
+Many organisations choose IBM third party support because it gives them back complete control of their application infrastructure.
 They can choose if and when to upgrade, maintaining stability and availability – factors critical in modern corporate IT success.

 Help is available

 Having spent many years helping our clients pass IBM software audits, Origina is well versed in the specifics of most IBM applications.
-Contact us today to see if we can support your IBM®(R) products.
-We also maintain a central database of the licenses that cover these
+Contact us today to see if we can support your IBM products.
+We also maintain a central database of the licenses that cover these applications.

-Even if you don’t opt for IBM® third party support, we know their licensing rules inside out and can help you To discuss your entitlements and how Origina can help you reclaim control of your IBM software estate, please
+Even if you don’t opt for IBM third party support, we know their licensing rules inside out and can help you To discuss your entitlements and how Origina can help you reclaim control of your IBM software estate, please